nkchenjx/jcfit/Readme.txt

 Curve fitting for 1D vector with any given model equations.

+Developped and test on version
+MATLAB 2014b
+in Windows 10

 Run 'jcfttest.m' for an example change your fitting model in the function 'mdl' in 'jcfitf.m' (moved to older versions 11/2021) if you use custom functions for complicated model or global fitting.